Gardaí seize tractor with three wheels in Co Tipperary

 A tweet from An Garda Síochána said the driver was “wheely, wheely sorry”.

-Twitter users speculated that perhaps the driver was “in a real slurry” and wether or not they would be “released on bale”.
+Twitter users speculated that perhaps the driver was “in a real slurry” and wondered whether or not they would be “released on bale”.